 This post may contain affiliate links.
 Please read our disclosure policy.

-This old fashioned donut recipe will melt in your mouth.
+Old fashioned donuts will melt in your mouth.
 These glazed buttermilk beauties are so easy to make and are better than store-bought!

 Old-Fashioned donuts stacked white cup of milk.

 There are two main types of donuts: yeast donuts and cakey donuts.
-Old fashioned donuts are made with common cake ingredients particularly using baking soda or baking powder as a leavening agent.
+Old fashioned donuts are made with common cake ingredients particularly using baking soda and baking powder as a leavening agent which makes them more of a cake donut.

-• Delicious.
+• Homemade is best!
 There’s nothing better than donuts made at home from scratch with just a simple glaze.

 • Perfect for dipping!
 They are especially yummy with a cup of Hot Cocoa or a glass of milk.

-• Simple.
+• Simple steps.
 The dough comes together easily.
 Frying to golden perfection might take a few tries, but you are sure to master it in no time!

 Ingredients

-• buttermilk Check out our How to Make Buttermilk for buttermilk substitutes.
+• 1½ cups buttermilk see How to Make Buttermilk for buttermilk substitutes

-• vegetable oil – or canola or peanut oil.
+• vegetable oil – or another high smoke point oil like canola oil or peanut oil.
 You need enough oil for the donut to float.
 If the oil level drops, add more and let it heat up again before adding another donut.

 How to Make Old Fashioned Donuts

-4. CUT.
-Use a donut cutter to cut out donuts and holes.
-Once hot, fry one donut to test.
+4. FRY.
+Once the oil is hot, fry one donut to test.
 Adjust the oil temperature accordingly.

 • Set the burner to medium-high heat.